Nonisospectral deformations of noncommutative Laurent biorthogonal polynomials and matrix discrete Painlev\'e-type equations: Abstract

 \section{Abstract}

-In this paper, we establishes a connection between noncommutative Laurent biorthogonal polynomials (bi-OPs) and matrix discrete Painlev\'{e} (dP) equations.
+In this paper, we establish a connection between noncommutative Laurent biorthogonal polynomials (bi-OPs) and matrix discrete Painlev\'{e} (dP) equations.
 We first apply nonisospectral deformations to noncommutative Laurent bi-OPs to obtain the noncommutative nonisospectral mixed relativistic Toda lattice and its Lax pair.
 Then, we perform a stationary reduction on this Lax pair to obtain a matrix dP-type equation.
 The validity of this reduction is demonstrated through a specific choice of weight function and the application of quasideterminant properties.
-In the scalar case, our matrix dP equation reduces to the known alternate dP II equation.
+In the scalar case, our matrix dP equation reduces to the known alternate dP II equation.\\ \textbf{Keywords:} noncommutative Laurent biorthogonal polynomials; nonisospectral deformations; matrix discrete Painlev\'{e} equations; stationary reduction; quasideterminant